Nobody likes pushy sales tactics, do you? Do you enjoy seeing adverts for products or services of no benefit to you?

 Creating or curating high-value articles is one thing.
 However, if you do not have an efficient content strategy, then you are in trouble.

 If you’ve invested time and resources to produce a great piece of content for your content marketing campaign, don’t just sit back and let it go to waste.
-You need to promote your content when and where appropriate for it to yield results.
+You need to promote your content when and where appropriate to yield results.

 How Content Marketing Builds Your Business